HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 === "Containers"
     Added additional documentation for using Site Manager to author and manage content in Woodburn Studio.
 See the topics [Site Manager](../../manage_content/wcm_authoring/inline_editing/index.md) and [Examples of using the Site Manager in Woodburn Studio](../../manage_content/wcm_authoring/inline_editing/site_manager_samples.md) for more information.

+### Additional steps in DDC for sending request body via content item

+=== "Containers"
+    Added steps on how to send a request body through a content item in Digital Data Connector (DDC).
+See the topic [Connecting to HCL Volt MX Foundry through Digital Data Connector (DDC)](../../extend_dx/ddc/integrating_voltmx_foundry/index.md) for more information.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U